Can Bad Oral Hygiene Cause Health Problems?December 18, 2023

 To prevent unnecessary side effects, inform your provider about any health concerns, medications, nutritional supplements, or concerns you have.
 Some medications and supplements make side effects more likely so sharing this information with your dentist or provider increases the likelihood of a safe, comfortable, and pleasant experience.
 You are more likely to enjoy good results if you stick with treatments that are appropriate for you.
 This is why it is crucial to seek advice from qualified medical professionals.

 Talk With a Dental or Medical Professional First

 If you ever wondered, “Can dentists do Botox?”
 You now know the answer is yes!
-In fact, a dentist who becomes qualified to offer Botox injections brings a wealth of knowledge and experience about the face lacking in some other practitioners.
+In fact, a dentist who becomes qualified to offer Botox brings a wealth of knowledge about the face.
 In some ways, a dentist may be one of the optimal choices when looking for a professional who offers cosmetic injections like Botox.

 Dr. Kelly is qualified to perform Botox.
 Her knowledge of general and cosmetic dentistry gives her a unique ability to help her patients face the world with a confident smile.
 If you are a Charlotte-area resident who is interested in learning whether Botox is right for you, contact Southview Dentistry to schedule a consultation with Dr. Kelly.